zfoh/HaskellerZ/meetups/2012 01 19 - The bytestring library/bytestring-talk.md

           allocation by executing directly on a `Handle`'s internal buffer)
     - allow full transfer of control over chunk creation
         - insert (large) strict and lazy bytestrings directly
-        - switching to a different application-specific method for generating lazy bytestrings (e.g., parallel encoding for extra-low latency)
+        - efficiently switch to a different application-specific method for generating lazy bytestrings (e.g., parallel encoding for extra-low latency)
         - used in zero-copy algorithms for [size-prefixing and chunking of builders](http://people.inf.ethz.ch/meiersi/downloads/private/bytestring-0.10.0.0-public/Data-ByteString-Lazy-Builder-Extras.html#g:8)